cpdroid/fat-aar/README.md

    Ignore android jar: [android.arch.core:common]
 ```

-* All *"app_name"* value in embedded modules will be deleted automatically as it will conflict between modules.
+* All *"app_name"* attributes in embedded modules will be deleted automatically as a few modules has the attributes, and it will conflict while compiling.
 If you have referenced a module's *app_name*, define an *app_name* in your library's *values.xml* file.
 ```bash
 > Task :moduleA:addReleaseSourceSets